 What to see and do in the surroundings of Le Mans?

-If you are driving, I offer below some ideas for visits to do in the immediate surroundings of Le Mans.
-Some of these ideas for visits and discoveries are very close to Le Mans and are accessible by public transport (by tramway in particular), while others are further away in the Sarthe department and require having a car.
+If you have a vehicle, I suggest below some ideas for visits to do in the immediate surroundings of Le Mans.
+Some of these visit and discovery ideas are very close to Le Mans and are accessible by public transport (notably by tram), while others are further away in the Sarthe department and require a car.

 _